Professor Sean Davison is Exit’s UK director. Sean joined Exit in November 2022.

 The only reported comment Sean made following the plea bargain was to say: “My children want a father not a martyr”.

 He completed home detention in June 2022.
-In December 2022, the family will relocate to Europe.
+In December 2022, the family relocated to Europe.

 The Price of Mercy